leafy18/DREADDs/README.md

-# DREADDs
+# DREADDs Database (NHP)
-This project aims to create an open resource for all DREADD related studies (published & unpublished) such that the scientific community can refer for future experiments as well as contribute to the best of thier capabilities.
-This project will turn out to be extremently benificial for the community improving DREADD based experiments on NHP.
+We intend to come up with a centralized database focusing on DREADD attempts on non human primate model.
+This collection is going to be very valuable for the scientific community using/ planning to use DREADDs in their research.